robertncl/multicloud/docs/SETUP.md

 # Multi-Cloud Kubernetes Cluster Management Setup Guide

-This guide explains how to set up and configure the GitHub Actions workflow for managing Kubernetes clusters across multiple cloud platforms (AKS, EKS, GKE).
+This guide explains how to set up and configure the GitHub Actions workflow for managing Kubernetes clusters across multiple cloud platforms (AKS, EKS, GKE, OpenShift).

 ## Prerequisites

 Before using this workflow, ensure you have:

 1. **GitHub Repository**: A GitHub repository with Actions enabled
-2. **Cloud Platform Accounts**: Active accounts on Azure, AWS, Google Cloud, and/or Azure Red Hat OpenShift (ARO)
+2. **Cloud Platform Accounts**: Active accounts on Azure, AWS, and/or Google Cloud
+3. **On-Premises OpenShift Cluster**: Access to an OpenShift cluster with API access
-3. **Required Permissions**: Appropriate permissions to create/manage Kubernetes clusters (including ARO)
+4. **Required Permissions**: Appropriate permissions to create/manage Kubernetes clusters

 ## Required GitHub Secrets

 You need to configure the following secrets in your GitHub repository:

-### Azure (AKS/ARO) Secrets
+### Azure (AKS) Secrets
 - `AZURE_CREDENTIALS`: Service principal credentials in JSON format
 - `AZURE_RESOURCE_GROUP`: Name of the Azure resource group